Go To Cues

 Q6 - Audio file cue

 When Q6 has completed you want to loop back to Q2.
 To do this, set up Q7 as a GoTo cue referencing Q2.
-When Q7 is run, SCS will jump back to Q2 in the cue list and will immediately start Q2.
+When Q7 is run, SCS will jump back to Q2 in the cue list and will immediately start Q2, unless the 'do not start' option is selected (see below).

 For a Go To cue or sub-cue, a sub-cue panel like this will be displayed: